 This WP and thus this document has been divided in three parts.
 First, the utilization of Mie Core and Rayleigh processing outputs as quality indicators is described in sections 3 and 4.
 Then in section 5 the LIPAS tool is described in some detail, including the modifications added to it to make it suitable for use in the current project.
 In section 6 the L2B HLOS information content for the separate and combined Mie and Rayleigh channels is quantified.
-A summary of the benefits and drawbacks of the proposed sampling scenarios is discussed in section B. Finally this technical note is concluded with an overview of the findings in section C.
+A summary of the benefits and drawbacks of the proposed sampling scenarios is discussed in sections 7, 8 and 9.
+Each chapter is concluded with an overview of the findings, conclusions and recommendations.
+These can be found in sections 3.12 and 10.